marczz/mzlinux_pages/network/netconf.md

 # Network Manager {#network-manager}

-See at readthedocs _not yet_
+See my memo at readthedocs
 [nm memo
 ](http://unix-memo.readthedocs.org/en/latest/commands.html#network-manager)

 {{< wp "NetworkManager" >}} ( GPL) is a networking configuration daemon which try to provide a painless and automatic network setup.
 It is part of the gnome project but communicate thru dbus and has no gnome dependencies by itself.
 The gnome front-end add some more dependencies.
 In Debian you can install `gnome-network-manager` with few package dependencies if you disable all _recommended_ packages.
-Otherwise you will pull all the gnome desktop.<br />
-NetworkManager by itself is a small daemon 6M/4M shared, nm-applet add 16M/12M shared and can fit in any systray, like the built-in systray in fluxbox.
+Otherwise you will pull all the gnome desktop.<br /> NetworkManager by itself is a small daemon 13M/10M shared, nm-applet add 37M/30M shared _(vers 1.8.20 2019, and only ~10M added mem)_ and can fit in any systray, like the built-in systray in fluxbox, or i3.

 -   [NetworkManager Home](http://projects.gnome.org/NetworkManager/)
 -   [Network Manager Wiki